l-koehler/bridgetest/README.md

   needs to be the bleeding-edge git version, but you can simply ignore
   this warning here if you only want to *use* this program.

+* You will need a decent computer to run this program.
+Also, unoptimized
+  builds will **not** work.
+This program
+  needs to process every packet fast enough to not let the unprocessed
+  packets pile up (slowing it down further).

 #### Isn't this violating Microsofts Intellectual Property?

 The minecraft protocol is implemented by another library, not by me.